 If you are used to knitting garter stitch, you will find purl stitch a little awkward in the beginning, but with a little practise, you will get used to it.

-Here is a video tutorial for you to follow, as words just don’t explain as well as a video would.
+Here is a video tutorial for you to follow, as written words don’t explain half as well as a video does.

 How To Knit Purl Stitch for Beginners

 Here is a great book by knitting expert Sally Melville, with some great patterns that use mainly the Purl Stitch for you to practice on.
 Sally Melville has written other books on knitting and knitting patterns.
 To find out more click on the book or the link above.